atenea03/Atenea-Convert-DDS-PNG/README.md

 ### Steps to use:

 1. **Open the program**
+   * You will need to extract the entire _INTERNAL.ZIP folder and place it in the main folder with the rest of the files.
    * Double-click on `ate_dds_png.exe`.
    * The main window will open with a black background and the Atenea logo.